Edgar-Donk/edgar-donk.github.io/README.md

 tkinter.
 If your version of tkinter is 8.6 or higher then PhotoImage also works with png files directly.
 Some widgets have a property called image (check out if it is shown on Tkinter 8.5 reference: a GUI for Python) so once the image is initiated in PhotoImage it can be loaded directly onto the widget.
-All the images I will be working with will be found in the directory "images". and the programs will be run assuming that the images can be found in this position created as sub-directory of the directory where the example programs run on your computer.
+All the images I will be working with will be found in the directory "images". and the programs will be run assuming that the images sub-directory has the same parent directory as the examples sub- directory on your computer.

 First off we shall load just an image onto a button and see what happens when we pass the cursor over it, and press the button.
 Load up 04button_image.py not forgetting to place the images butImage.png and butImageTrans.png in your images file (if you are